event-loop-proposal/fig-standards/proposed/event-loop-meta.md

 - Watch output streams for the ability to perform non-blocking write operations
 - Run single and periodic timers
 - Listen for signals
-- Defer the execution of code
+- Defer the execution of callbacks

 ## 3.2 Non-Goals